iOSAS-CdM/policies/terms_of_service.md

 ## 6. Disclaimers and Limitation of Liability

 *   **"AS IS" Service:** The Services are provided on an "AS IS" and "AS AVAILABLE" basis.
-As this is a student project, we do not make any warranties about the reliability, accuracy, or availability of the Services.
+As this is a student project in active development, we do not make any warranties about the reliability, accuracy, or availability of the Services.
 *   **Limitation of Liability:** To the fullest extent permitted by law, we, the student developers, shall not be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, resulting from your use of the Services.

 ## 7. Governing Law